What is fungi and mold insurance?

 Long story short?
 You need to tell your insurance company about mold damage as soon as possible, but that’s a benefit to you.
 Your insurer can usually send someone out to your home to help mitigate the cause and the mold.

-For example, say a pipe suddenly bursts in your home leading to water damage in the walls and cabinets.
+For instance, say a pipe suddenly bursts in your home leading to water damage in the walls and cabinets.
 Burst pipes are usually covered, so you make a claim with your insurance company.
 This starts the clock on any subsequent mold claims.
 If mold appears during that time, you need to tell your claims representative to get coverage.

 But let’s say the river next to your house floods your basement.
 In most cases, your insurance company won’t pay for the water damage or subsequent mold damage because homeowners' policies seldom cover floods.
 That means you’ll need to pay for the remediation on your own – unless, of course, you have flood insurance.